7abushahla/Spectrum-Sensing-QAT/README.md

                          └──Deepsense128_SDR.py
 ```

-This shows the file structure to get to the DeepSense architecture, trained with a window size of $N=128$.
+This shows the file structure to get to the DeepSense architecture, trained on the SDR dataset with a window size of $N=128$.
 Should you want to change the window size, you can keep everything else constant, chance the dataset itself (see above), and then modify the input layer to the network.

 [^1]:https://ieeexplore.ieee.org/document/9488764
 [^2]:https://ieeexplore.ieee.org/document/10236565